MJVL/NSSA-220/README.md

 | 1 | 0 | 1 | 5             |
 | 1 | 1 | 0 | 6             |
 | 1 | 1 | 1 | 7             |

+## Filters
+Filters are a way to take data stored in a human readable text file or output from a program/other command, and manipulate it.
+There’s alarge number of filters in Linux that are usuallyused in tandem.

+### head – Display the first few lines of a file
+`head [-number of lines] [file]`

+The head command prints some number of lines froma file to the console.
+By default, this number is 10.

+### tail – Display the last few lines of a file
+`tail [-number of lines] [file]`

+The tail command operates exactly the same way as head, except that it starts from the end of the file and works its way upwards.

+One extremely useful option in the tail command is `-f`.
+The `-f` option allows you to “follow” the file.
+This comes in handy if a program produces an output file that grows over time, such as a packet capture or an analysis program that generates solutions to a problem every so often.

 # Concepts
 ## File Permissions